What's on Your Mind (Pure Energy)

-In 1989, Pittsburgh radio station WYDD-FM played this song non-stop in a loop for 25½ hours—focusing on a repeat of the "Pure Energy" sample from Leonard Nimoy as Star Treks Mr. Spock.
-The marketing stunt caused listeners to call emergency services, concerned that some calamity had befallen the DJs and other station employees.
-Bob Hank, general manager at the time, told reporters he was only trying to draw attention to the station's switch in format and new call letters WNRJ (N-R-J = "energy").
-"We were just trying to draw a little bit of attention," Hank said.
-"We never dreamed it would go this far".
-The song also samples Star Trek in the intro, with the character Dr. McCoy saying "it's worked so far, but we're not out yet."

 Composition

 The song started out as a 10-minute instrumental jam, when Information Society was trying to record their first album.
 Tommy Boy Records grew frustrated that the band was spending so much money in the studio but had nothing to show for it, and pressured them to make a hit.
 Paul Robb came up with a chorus he said was partly inspired by "Sledgehammer" by Peter Gabriel, as well as Duran Duran.
 After the chorus, he wrote verses with Kurt Harland.

-Robb emulated minimalist New Wave artists such as Gary Numan and Devo by trying to write lyrics that "said as little as possible".
+Robb emulated minimalist new wave artists such as Gary Numan and Devo by trying to write lyrics that "said as little as possible".
 He said the verses were "just sort of a random collection of emotional impressions. ...
 But when you look back at it now, it's a clear narrative about the difficulty that people have communicating with each other.
 At the time, we weren't writing it with that in mind, but it's so clear when you just read through the lyrics.
 It's a very simple and very clear-cut story."